-Michael Taylor is a partner in King & Spalding’s International Trade practice group in Washington, D.C.
+Michael Taylor is a partner in King & Spalding’s International Trade practice group in Washington, D.C., where he also heads the firm’s customs practice.
 Along with representing manufacturing interests in international trade remedy proceedings, he counsels clients on complex regulatory trade compliance issues and international shipping matters.

 In trade remedy matters, Mr. Taylor represents U.S. manufacturers in administrative and appellate litigation to obtain relief from unfairly traded imports in antidumping and countervailing duty proceedings.
-For example, Mr. Taylor has represented manufacturers in proceedings involving Wooden Bedroom Furniture from China, Off-the-Road Tires from China, and Gray Portland Cement from Mexico.
+For example, Mr. Taylor has represented manufacturers in proceedings involving Wooden Bedroom Furniture from China; PET Film from Brazil and China; Magnesia Carbon Bricks from China and Mexico; Polyethylene Retail Carrier Bags from China, Indonesia, Malaysia, Taiwan, Thailand, and Vietnam; Pipe Fittings from China; Off-the-Road Tires from China; and Gray Portland Cement from Mexico.

-The regulatory compliance aspect of Mr. Taylor’s practice involves advising clients on customs and homeland security matters in a broad range of industry sectors, including pharmaceuticals, medical devices, chemicals, textiles, agriculture, aerospace, energy, and consumer products.
+The regulatory compliance aspect of Mr. Taylor’s practice includes heading the team of King & Spalding lawyers and consultants that advises clients on customs and homeland security matters in a range of industry sectors, including pharmaceuticals, medical devices, chemicals, textiles, agriculture, aerospace, energy, and consumer products.
 He assists clients with audits, internal investigations, prior disclosures, penalty mitigation, obtaining customs rulings, developing logistics and compliance programs, and assessing the trade-related aspects of international mergers and acquisitions.
 He also advises clients on trading implications related to the Foreign Corrupt Practices Act and the Buy American Act.

 Prior to joining King & Spalding, Mr. Taylor practiced admiralty law in Tampa, Florida, where he litigated Jones Act, oil spill, and cargo actions while representing clients in a variety of regulatory matters involving the Coast Guard and U.S. Customs.